vizzuhq/ipyvizzu/docs/tutorial/align_range.md

 the chart.
 For example, on a column chart, elements will be vertically centered, whereas on a bar chart, horizontally.

+!!! info
-**Note:** In the first example, the y-axis labels are hidden because they don't properly represent the values shown on the column chart anymore, as the chart elements float off the x-axis.
+    In the first example, the y-axis labels are hidden because they don't properly represent the values shown on the column chart anymore, as the chart elements float off the x-axis.

 <div id="tutorial_01"></div>